vmware-archive/vmware-cloud-director-ui-components/CONTRIBUTING.md

 -   Every commit must contain unit tests, striving for full coverage.
 If full coverage cannot be achieved, the Pull Request should explain why tests could not be written.
 -   Descriptive Pull Requests:
     -   Include list of steps for manual testing
     -   Explain alternatives that were considered
     -   For bug fixes, explain what was causing the issue, don't repeat the text from the issue
+    -   Always update the respective [CHANGELOG](projects/components/CHANGELOG.MD) when making changes into the `## [Unreleased]` section so are available when a release is published.

 # Merge vs fast-forward